aviharos/momams/README.md

 ## Environment Restrictions

+## Troubleshooting

+If you encounter any trouble using the microservice, query all `i40Asset`, `i40Recipe`, `i40Process` objects from Orion.
+Also check the logs of the two MOMAMS microservices:

+    $ docker logs momams-oee
+    $ docker logs momams-iotagent-http

 ## Known Limitations

 The manufacturing processes must be able to translated into a Job-shop scheduling problem.

 ## Improvements Backlog